 - If you have multiple Score sets, select the one just created

-- Give the scoring criteria a Maximum score
+- For all controls aside from recommendation, give the scoring criteria a Maximum score

 - Add a Weight value to the score--the weight is simply a multiplier that allows you to make one criteria worth more than another, even if they're scored out of the same value